Sleep Calculator Guide β How to Wake Up Rested Using Sleep Cycles

 There is no single perfect number of hours that works for everyone, but there are strong guidelines:

-- Teens: typically need more sleep than adults and benefit from 8–10 hours.
+- Teens: typically need 8β10 hours, more than the adult recommendation.

 Simple Sleep Habits That Make the Calculator Work Even Better

-The calculator handles the timing, but your daily habits decide how good those hours of sleep will feel.
-To get the most from your schedule:
+The calculator handles the timing, but your daily habits decide how good those hours of sleep will feel:

 - Avoid caffeine late in the day; it can quietly ruin your deep sleep even if you fall asleep easily.